 The Excess Liability Trust Fund (ELTF) is a dedicated state trust fund that serves as a financial responsibility mechanism for underground storage tank (UST) owners and operators.
 It provides their federally mandated financial assurance and a source of money to pay for cleanup or compensate third parties for any injuries or damages associated with releases from regulated USTs.
 The Office of Land Quality (OLQ) manages the ELTF in accordance with the rules in 328 Indiana Administrative Code 1 [PDF].
 These notes apply to the rules:

-- Personnel rates have been adjusted in accordance with the product price index percentage from December 2010.
+- Personnel rates are adjusted annually on June 1 of each year, in accordance with the product price index percentage listed for December of the previous year.
 Rates are paid based on the task performed.

 - If you sign submittals on behalf of the owner/operator, a power of attorney must be included.